Moving money was the easy part

 A rail's whole job is to answer one question: did the money move?
 Bitcoin answered it.
 Ethereum answered it.
 Every stablecoin and faster-payments rail since has answered it cheaper, quicker, in more places.
 That race is real, and it is nearly won.

 But a settled transfer is not a settled deal.
 The money moving was never the part anyone lost sleep over.
 What keeps a supplier awake is whether the buyer pays.
 What a buyer hesitates over is whether the goods arrive.
-Commerce is the management of that gap — the distance between paying and being sure — and no amount of throughput closes it.
+Commerce is the management of that gap: the distance between paying and being sure.
+No amount of throughput closes it.

-For as long as there has been trade, the answer to that gap has been recourse: a credible promise that if the deal breaks, you are made whole.
-The letter of credit, the escrow agent, the surety bond, the trade-credit insurer, the card chargeback — each is the same instrument in a different century.
-Act first, and if it goes wrong, someone makes you whole.
+For as long as there has been trade, the answer to that gap has been recourse: a defined path when the deal breaks.
+The letter of credit, the escrow agent, the surety bond, the trade-credit product, the card chargeback.
+Each is the same instrument in a different century.
+Act first, and if it goes wrong, a remedy is already defined.

 Notice what they share.
 Every one is a separate institution, bolted on beside the payment.
-You move money on one rail and buy your recourse at another counter — a bank, a broker, an insurer — slowly, on their terms, with your numbers handed over to whoever underwrites it.
+You move money on one rail and buy your recourse at another counter: a bank, a broker, or an underwriter.
+Slowly, on their terms, with your numbers handed over to whoever prices it.
 The transfer got faster every decade.
 The recourse stayed manual, intermediated, and exposed.

 Bonded Settlement is the category we are building: settlement that carries its own recourse.
 An actor posts a bond before it acts.
-A verified failure pays the harmed party back, automatically and in private.
+A verified failure routes to defined recourse terms, in private.
 In buyer deployments, the principal mandates and funds that bond.

 The rail does more than confirm movement.
 It holds funds in confidence, releases them on a verified event, and defines what follows failure.

-And all of it confidential by default, FHE-encrypted via Fhenix CoFHE — because commerce is private.
+And all of it confidential by default, FHE-encrypted via Fhenix CoFHE.
+Commerce is private.
 Your prices, your exposures, and your counterparties are not for the whole market to read.
 The Escrow and the Gate are Arbitrum Sepolia today; the recourse layer is the round's work, disclosed as such.

 Here is what the bolted-on model can never fix.
-To price recourse, the underwriter has to see your book — who your counterparties are, how exposed you are, what you pay.
-That is your most sensitive commercial information, handed to a third party as the cost of being covered.
+To price recourse, the underwriter has to see your book: who your counterparties are, how exposed you are, what you pay.
+That is your most sensitive commercial information, handed to a third party as the cost of external recourse.

 Built into the rail, those inputs can stay encrypted.
 The design goal is to price recourse over FHE-encrypted data without publishing the underlying book.
 Real risk pricing is not live yet.
 For commerce, where margins and counterparties are sensitive, privacy is a requirement rather than an extra.